-- MA, Criminal Justice Master of Criminal Justice, Boston University Metropolitan College, expected graduation in 2020
+- MA in Criminal Justice, Boston University Metropolitan College, expected graduation in 2020

 - PhD in Criminal Justice, University of Pécs

 - MA in Sociology, University of Miskolc

-- BA, Law and Political Sciences, University of Miskolc, School of Law
+- BA in Law and Political Sciences, University of Miskolc School of Law

 - Member, European Society of Criminology